xumi1993/docs-post/source/seismo/specfem3d/rf_fwd.md

-# Reciver Function Forward simulation with Specfem3D_FWATR
+# Receiver Function Forward simulation with Specfem3D_FWATR

 :::{attention}
 The Specfem3D_FWATR is under developing, so it has not been open accessed.